-The main goal of the school is to concentrate on what they have learnt.
-The Primrose International School in Chennai is very clear about the way of teaching, The student should be strong in the concept and should not mug-up.
-The teacher keep on monitoring each and every child and take a complete care of the students.
+The main goal of the school is to concentrate on what they have learned.
+The Primrose International School in Chennai is very clear about the way of teaching, The student should be strong in the concept and should not follow the process of rote learning.
+The teacher keeps on monitoring each and every child and takes complete care of the student.

 Instructional Hours :

-As per the ICSE recommendations, we would to attain minimum instructional hours of 900 hr for classes I to V ,1000 hr for classes VI to X and 900 hr for classes XI and XII.
+As per the ICSE recommendations, we would have to attain minimum instructional hours of 900 hr for classes I to V .

 Regulation of Homework :

 Every class has a homework timetable that relates to the learning pathway that they are on.
 Homework is allotted keeping in mind the health and well-being of pupils, and judicious control is exercised by the class teachers, which is reviewed by the Head of the School.
 The co-operation of parents is essential for the holistic development of the child.
 The amount of written work to be done at home will be controlled and there will be a proper division of written and reading homework.

 Homework will differ from subject to subject, but reasonable homework would include:

 - Work designed to give children practice in a particular process or operation.

 - The application of principles that are explained in the class.